linrongbin16/lin.vim/README.md

 ### IDE-like Editing Features

-The AI-Complete Engine [TabNine](https://www.tabnine.com/) is definitely worth a try(also it eats lots of memory), type `:CocCommand tabnine.openHub` to login and enable after installation.
+The AI-Complete Engine [TabNine](https://www.tabnine.com/) is definitely worth a try(although it eats lots of memory).

+Install TabNine with `:CocInstall coc-tabnine`, then login with `:CocCommand tabnine.openHub` and enjoy :).

 #### Code Complete